jrihon/thesis/chapters/00_chapter/00_section_02.typ

   image("./figures/conformers/proteinstructure.svg", width: 100%),
   caption: [
     *A.* Representation of a standard amino acid, with the addition of the $phi$ (-C#super("-1")-NH-C#sub("ɑ")-CO-) and $psi$ (-NH-C#sub("ɑ")-CO-N#super("+1")) dihedral respectively.
     *B.* A $beta$-sheet and $alpha$-helices.
+Several $beta$-strands make up a sheet.
     *C.* Ramachandran plot with assigned location on where to find $phi-psi$ dyads for a given tertiary structure.
 The regions where we can find the $alpha$- and $beta$-motifs are assigned on the plot.
   ]
 )<fig-proteins>
-The amino acid is simple compared to nucleic acids.
-The backbone consists of (-NH-C#sub("ɑ")-CO-) repeats that are linked through amide bonds, with a specific sidechain appended to the C#sub("ɑ") that defines the type of amino acid (@fig-proteins A.).
+The amino acid monomer is simple compared to nucleic acids.
+The backbone consists of (-NH-C#sub($alpha$)-CO-) repeats that are linked through amide bonds, with a specific sidechain appended to the C#sub($alpha$) that defines the type of amino acid (@fig-proteins A.).
 There are a total of twenty natural amino acids that make up human proteins; valine, histidine and glutamate to name a few.
 Because of the structural and sidechain diversity in proteins, they underpin almost all cellular functioning.
 They propagate biochemical signals, recognise and act upon changes in the environment, support the structural integrity of cells and many other purposes far beyond the scope of this explanation.

-The structure of a protein can be divided into three typical motifs: _alpha-helices_ and _beta-strands_, and _loop_ regions that connect the $alpha$- and $beta$-motifs together.
+The structure of a protein can be divided into three typical motifs: _$alpha$-helices_ and _$beta$-strands_, and _loop_ regions that connect the $alpha$- and $beta$-motifs together.
 These motifs, consisting of linked amino acids, can be abstracted to the phi-psi (φ-ψ) dyad.
 This dyad is defined by two consecutive dihedrals of a backbone chain of residues.
 Each dyad pertains to a specific amino acid residue on the structure, which quantifies its conformation.
 These dyads can then be plotted on a Ramachandran plot, which makes it easy to assess the prevalent motifs of the protein in the blink of an eye (@fig-proteins A.-C.) #mcite(("Hollingsworth2010Ramachandran"), biblio).

-While the description of proteins is not limited to just these definitions, they do form the basis of decade-long research on structural properties of proteins and are still actively used in Artificial Intelligence (AI) models to predict viable solutions to the _protein folding problem_ #mcite(("Jumper2021Alphafold"), biblio).
+While the description of proteins is not limited to just these definitions, they do form the basis of decades-long research on structural properties of proteins and are still actively used in Artificial Intelligence (AI) models to predict viable solutions to the _protein folding problem_ #mcite(("Jumper2021Alphafold"), biblio).

 // Figure needs :
 // Twist and Envelope conformation